JJTech0130/llfp/README.md

 > **Note**: As of right now, the current LEAP implementation does NOT support reading back zone numbers, so you will have to find this out elsewhere.

 Then, you can do something.
-(Well... you can set the brightness, and that's about it)

 ```python
 print(zone1.goToLevel(0)) #Replace 0 with a number 0-100